highcharts/highcharts-utils/readme.md

 Run `nodemon ./bin/www` and open `http://localhost:3030`.

 ## Usage
+CLI arguments are available for preview with `npx highcharts-utils --help`, or an equivalent command.

 See [highcharts/samples](https://github.com/highcharts/highcharts/tree/master/samples)
 for description of how the samples are set up and how to use the utils.